 For most people, I’d highly recommend you get a nice spin bike (something in the $500 range), a decent tablet (which you probably already own), and just buy the $20/mo subscription.
 The experience is close enough.

 The nice thing about that approach?
-Grab your smart-phone, install the app, set yourself up with a 14-day free trial, and drive to your local gym and set yourself up on one of their bikes.
+You can grab your smart-phone, install the app, set yourself up with a 14-day free trial, and drive to your local gym, and set yourself up on one of their bikes.
 Try it out for 2 weeks, and then decide for yourself!

 As for me?
-This thing is going to be the solution to summer-cardio in the Phoenix-heat..
+This thing is going to be the solution to summer-cardio in the Phoenix-heat.
 Plus, I’m a sucker for competition and large HD screens.
-I’m glad I bought the bike!
+I’m glad I bought the Peloton bike!

 A few other cool features…